FikriAbdillah01/credit-card-fraud-analysis/README.md

 - create fraud detection using machine learning model

 ## Data Description
 The data published by Machine Learning Research Group University Libe de Bruxelles.
+Credit card dataset cannot be uploaded to Github due to large data size.
+This dataset can be downloaded in Kaggle platform.
 The dataset contains:

 - Time: This feature represents time when the credit card transaction occured
 - the amount of transaction: represent the total transaction occured at that time